RobTillaart/UUID/README.md

 ### Breaking change in 0.2.0

-The return value of getMode is now more logical as variant4 == 4, instead of 0.
+The 0.2.0 version and up will be based upon **RFC-9562** as RFC-4122 is obsolete.

 The setVariant4Mode() is deprecated, use **setVersion4Mode()** instead.

-The 0.2.0 version and up will be based upon **RFC-9562** as RFC-4122 is obsolete.
+The return value of getMode is now more logical as version4 == 4, instead of 0.

 ### GUID